ntoskernel/deepsecrets/README.md

 Under the hood story is in articles here: https://hackernoon.com/modernizing-secrets-scanning-part-1-the-problem

 ### But what about Semgrep Secrets?
 Looks like you're cloning their thing.
-DeepSecrets was released in April 2023 — half a year before the Semgrep Secrets and I'm very glad to be followed.
+DeepSecrets was released in April 2023 — half a year before the Semgrep Secrets release and I'm very glad to be followed.
 We share the same ideas and principles under the hood but:
-- DeepSecrets is free, SS is a commercial product
+- DeepSecrets is free, Semgrep is a commercial product
 - Code analysis in DeepSecrets is wider and not limited to a specific set of languages like in Semgrep